Cedar Point Tideland Trail

 Designated a National Recreation Trail, this easy path has two loops.
 The 0.6-mile loop crosses the salt marsh and its edges.
 A 1.3-mile loop continues along White Oak River.
 Bird watching is popular from the trail.
 Flush toilets are at the trailhead.

+I've visited the Tideland Trail many times over the last several years.
+With it's graveled paths and wooden bridges it does provide realitively easy access to handicapped nature lovers.
+This area is most enjoyable late fall through early spring to avoid the mosquitos and other insects.
 I've observed a variety of bird life here including: Great White Egret, Snowy Egret, Great Blue Heron, various woodpeckers, Blue-grey Gnat Catcher, Red Wing Blackbird, Eastern Blue Bird, Cardinal, Carolina Chickadee, and more!
 Most years there is a nesting pair of Osprey on the property.
 Bring your binoculars or a camera with a "long lens."
 The best birdwatching takes place on weekdays.
 The area gets quite busy with local dog walkers and joggers on the weekend making the feathered populice a bit jumpy.